Current is an online mobile banking app that provides an account and debit card.

 Current provides an online checking account service that is very similar to those offered by traditional banks.
 However, it does differ in some areas.

-For one, Current does not have any physical branches, nor is it a bank, but instead it is a financial technology company.
+For one, Current does not have any physical branches, nor is it a bank; instead, it is a financial technology company.